bpfman/bpfman/CONTRIBUTING.md

 * That Rust code has been formatted with `cargo +nightly fmt` and that all clippy lints have been fixed - you can find failing lints with `cargo +nightly clippy`
 * That Go code has been formatted and linted
 * That unit tests are passing locally with `cargo test`
-* That integration tests are passing locally
+* That integration tests are passing locally `cargo xtask integration-test`